jb68/nmsdops/README.md

-Prerequisets
+**Automated install for OpenNMS Horizon**

+with Ansible Docker and git
+This implementation will Ansible to login, install docker, clone a repo that contains the required docker structure and run docker-compose

+I preffered this way with docker-compose instead of a 100% Ansible implementation because it will easy allow independent development and testing as well as a future splint in 2 independent repositories.

+Prerequisites
-- make sure your ssh key is present on target inventory `ssh-copy-id julian@40.90.252.221`
+- make sure your ssh key is present on target inventory `ssh-copy-id user@host`

-For automated installs is reccomended to have sudo with no password https://linuxhandbook.com/sudo-without-password/
+For automated installs is recommended to have sudo with no password https://linuxhandbook.com/sudo-without-password/
-An user that is part of docker group can easy become root however there is also an option to have the password in a vault For this assigment the password needs to be entered?
+An user that is part of docker group can easy become root however there is also an option to have the password in a vault

-Install Docker
+Install Docker:

+`ansible-playbook -l opennms1 -i hosts docker.yml`

+Create structure, and start Postgress and Horizon

-- ansible-playbook -l opennms1 -i hosts docker.yml  --ask-become-pass
+`ansible-playbook -l opennms1 -i hosts horizon.yml`

 TODO
+- create an env deployment script that will take file.env.sample fileas and deploy them as file.env.
+In the process random a random DB password should be generated.
+- make DB and Horizon independent.
+This can be easy achived as is with 2 tasks using docker-compose commands.
 - Fix log errors - horizon_1 postgres_1 | 2021-10-28 21:45:41.967 GMT [76] FATAL: role "postgres" does not exist

 Issues
-- opennms seem to need datadir and etc writable for its user.
+- opennms horizon seem to need datadir and etc writable for its user (10001).
 If not present and writable will exit with 127 code